-Subservice Organizations
+Subservice Organization

-ICANN uses a subservice organization for co-location data center housing services and managed services.
+ICANN uses a subservice organization for data center housing services.
 The scope of this report does not include the controls and related trust service criteria at the subservice organization.
 The following table presents a description of services the subservice organization provided: